Welsh Presbyterian Church (Plana, South Dakota)

 The Welsh Presbyterian Church in Plana, South Dakota is a historic church about 7 mi north of SD 12 and 1 mi east of SD 16.
 The church was built in 1887 by Welsh immigrants.
 It was added to the National Register of Historic Places in 1995.

-It is a one-story front gable vernacular style building, on a concrete foundation which was new in 1995.
+It is a one-story front-gable vernacular style building, on a concrete foundation which was new in 1995.

+History

+Prior to the construction of the church, members of the church held services in the Bath Depot and private residences from 1882-1887.
+The church initially featured an organ and two services each Sunday, one in Welsh and one in English.

+The first minister was Reverend J.W.
+Morgan who came from Wisconsin.
+By 1900, the church had a parsonage but it was sold to George Little in 1928 and moved to his farm south of Plana.

+The church held regular services until 1941.